Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 ### Finding an UART interface on a device

 If you want to connect to an embedded device, the first step is to find the correct pins on the board.
 Often there is a row of four or five pins with at least ground, Vcc, Rx and Tx.
 Sometimes the pins are omitted and there are only holes.
-Often such a connection is labeled as J5 or some other number.
+Often such a connection is labeled as J5 or another number.

 <img src="/images/uart-hg655.jpg" width="680">

 If you suspect a pin to be a UART line, the first step is to measure the voltage using a multimeter.
 First, find a good connection for the common ground and connect the black lead of the multimeter to it.
 Then measure the voltage on the suspected pins with the red lead.
 A Tx line will be 3.3V when idle.
 Keep measuring while rebooting the device.
 Data is often sent on boot, so we can use this to determine whether data is sent over the line.
 If data is sent, the voltage will temporarily drop below 3V according to the multimeter.

-Now you have determined that the line has an acceptable voltage and there is some activity on it.
-This does not yet mean that the line is an UART line, it could also use some other protocol such as I2C or SPI.
+Now you have determined that the line has an acceptable voltage and there is activity on it.
+This does not yet mean that the line is an UART line, it could also use another protocol such as I2C or SPI.
 One way to determine this is to use a logic analyzer or oscilloscope to view the electrical signals.
 Or, you can connect your USB to UART bridge and see if it works.

 ### Connecting to the device